 • servlet-path The servlet path which will be used in combination with the pattern and HTTP method to match an incoming request.
 This attribute is only applicable when request-matcher is 'mvc'.
-In addition, the value is only required in the following 2 use cases: 1) There are 2 or more httpServlet '/' and are different; 2) The pattern starts with the same value of a registered httpServlet path, excluding the default (root) httpServlet '/'.
+In addition, the value is only required in the following 2 use cases: 1) There are 2 or more HttpServlet 's registered in the ServletContext that have mappings starting with '/' and are different; 2) The pattern starts with the same value of a registered HttpServlet path, excluding the default (root) HttpServlet '/'.